-Answer: When we are down with cold, our nose gets blocked where we cannot sense the smell or taste.
-Hence we cannot taste food properly.
+Answer: When we are down with cold, our nose gets blocked where we cannot sense the sense of smell or taste.
+Hence, we cannot taste food properly.

 Q2.
 If we were to say that “digestion begins in the mouth”, how would you explain this.
 Write.

-Answer: We know that there exists salivary glands in the mouth.
+Answer: We know that there exist salivary glands in the mouth.
 Saliva contains digestive enzymes, these enzymes helps in breaking complex sugars to simple sugars.
-Hence we can say that digestion begins in the mouth.
+Hence, we can say that digestion begins in the mouth.

-We at BYJU’S, provide in detail explanations for all the chapters and the chapter From Tasting To Digesting is explained along with more examples of day to day eating activities.
-Here students can also find chapter wise test and worksheets for their practice.
-Below is a sample of CBSE, class 5 EVS – chapter 3 worksheets.
+We, at BYJU’S, provide in-depth explanations for all the chapters and the chapter From Tasting To Digesting is explained, along with more examples of day to day eating activities.
+Here, students can also find chapter wise test and worksheets for their practice.
+Below is a sample of CBSE, Class 5 EVS – Chapter 3 worksheets.

 Q1.
 Do you like only one kind of taste?

 Q2.
-On which part of tongue could you get the most taste?
+On which part of the tongue could you get the most taste?

 Q3.
 State True or False: